jimangel/Terraform-iPad-VM/README.md

 Create a VM on Google Cloud to do dev work on an iPad.

-Why would anyone want to do this:
+Why anyone wants to do this:

-- Traveling with two laptops (work and personal) sucks.
+- Traveling with two laptops (work and personal) is clunky
-- I can use the iPad as my social consumption device *and* developer laptop.
+- I can use the iPad as my social consumption device *and* developer laptop
-- It's fun to play with tech and push the limits.
+- It's fun to play with tech and push the limits

 ## Assumptions